-Finally, Chris Godwin is a free agent after 2020.
+Finally, Chris Godwin is a free agent after 2020 (according to Spotrac).
 After resigning All-Pro edge rusher Shaq Barrett (they kind of have to), they may not want to throw themselves into cap hell.
 Godwin’s a fantastic receiver, but paying him upwards of 15 million puts Tampa into cap hell.
 With that in mind, the best approach for them would be to take a playmaking vertical threat (Jerry Jeudy or Henry Ruggs III) to play in the slot in Year 1, and then take over the Z-receiver role in Year 2.
 Either way, look out.

 #1: DeAndre Hopkins Traded to Arizona Cardinals for Nothing

 Every Texans fan deserves a hug after this.
 What should bother Texans fans so much isn’t exactly the decision to trade him, but the compensation Houston got as a result of dealing the All-Pro receiver.
 If Bill O’Brien really wanted to invest in a running game, let’s just say this trade wasn’t the move.
 Houston took on unnecessary money for no reason, especially when drafting a running back makes so much more sense.